Q&A: Charges against Egypt's Mohammed Morsi

 Egypt became polarised between his Islamist supporters and his opponents, who generally include liberals, secularists and leftists.

-But debates about the legality of ousting a democratically-elected leader have dominated Egyptian discourse and anti-Morsi protestors have frequently clashed with his supporters on the streets.
+Even though several of Egypt's most influential figures approved the removal of Mr Morsi, debates about the legality of ousting a democratically elected leader have dominated Egyptian discourse and anti-Morsi protestors have frequently clashed with his supporters on the streets.

 Only days before Mr Morsi's trial, three presiding judges stepped down at the trial of Muslim Brotherhood leader Mohammed Badie and his two aides.
 Judge Mohammed Fahmy al-Qarmuty said he and his colleagues had a "feeling of embarrassment" over the case.